Pro50 Championship: 2004/05 season

 For this season, Namibia was added to the number of participating teams.
 They immediately made an impression, finishing runners-up finishing behind only champions Matabeleland.
 Matabeleland easily was the strongest team in the tournament, and the team particularly weakened was Mashonaland who finished bottom of the group league, as they were coupled by the loss of the Flower brothers, after the player walkout of 2004.

 Matabeleland won the tournament after their fourth successive victory against Midlands by 58 runs.
 After Sean Williams's 61 ensured they reached 222, Midlands were bowled out for 164, with Keith Dabengwa taking 4-20.
 On the other hand, a shell-shocked Mashonaland side who had finished bottom of the league, called back 2004 rebels Trevor Gripper and Neil Ferreira who had performed well in club cricket (although it is unclear whether Zimbabwe Cricket approved their selection).
 Both Gripper and Ferreira led Mashonaland to victory, with Gripper scoring 71 and Ferreira 45.
 They beat Manicaland by 14 runs, but it was nothing more than just a consolation.

-Particularly, Matabeleland's Mark Vermeulen had a wonderful tournament being the top run-getter with 271 runs at a vastly impressive average of 90.33 and a top score of 105.
+Particularly, Matabeleland's Mark Vermeulen had 271 runs at an impressive average of 90.33 and a top score of 105.
 Christopher Mpofu also rose to prominence by being the top wicket-taker with 11 wickets.